cab-1729/Youtube-Subscribe/README.md

 + The _download_ subroutine will be called on each video id.

 _Tip: If one wants to subscribe to a channel.
 Get a hold of the channel id, replace the leading 'UC' with 'UU'.
 The resulting string is the ID of a playlist containing all of the channels videos._
+## Contributing
+Not actively looking for contributors, but any pull request is welcome.
+No hard feelings if I don't agree with you, you can live with your own fork.